aws-samples/serverless-patterns/lambda-esm-msk-filters-sam/README.md

 This project includes a SAM template deploys multiple lambda functions.
 Each of the lambda function uses different filter criteria.
 We validate the expected behaviour by publishing different messages to a MSK topic, and verifying that the messages are present or absent in the corresponding function's Cloudwatch logs.

+Important: This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
+You are responsible for any AWS costs incurred.

 ## Pre-requisites